The Most Common Signs of Alcohol Abuse

 Side Effects Of Alcoholism

-Alcohol withdrawal symptoms can be incredibly uncomfortable and, in some cases, even life-threatening.
-Common withdrawal symptoms include: trembling, sweating, nausea, heightened anxiety, irritability, difficulty concentrating, and insomnia.
-For those experiencing more severe withdrawal symptoms, a medical detox is recommended.
+Alcohol withdrawal can be dangerous and may lead to uncomfortable and life-threatening symptoms.
+Common withdrawal symptoms include trembling, sweating, nausea, heightened anxiety, irritability, difficulty concentrating, and insomnia.
+For those with severe symptoms, a medical detox is recommended.

 What Triggers Alcohol Abuse?

-Having a family history of substance abuse and or being introduced to alcohol as a teenager can also lead someone to repeat familiar behaviors.
-What begins as having a drink every now and then at social events can snowball into a pattern of binge drinking every weekend or “needing” a drink to relax.
-Other common causes that lead to alcohol abuse include a history of traumatic experiences from early childhood or adolescence, and mental health issues such as depression, anxiety, and PTSD.
+A family history of substance abuse or early exposure to alcohol during teenage years can also predispose someone to repeat familiar behaviors.
+What starts as occasional drinking at social events can escalate into a pattern of binge drinking every weekend or feeling the need for a drink to relax.
+Other common triggers for alcohol abuse include a history of traumatic experiences.

 Final Thoughts On Signs Of Alcoholism